 By Marc Seewald, Vice President of Product Management, Oracle

+In a crisis, trying to predict a single outcome is a recipe for disaster.
+When everything is uncertain, we need to plan for multiple outcomes.
 This is where scenario planning comes into play.
-It can help us visualize the future, plan for multiple scenarios and assess how to respond to each one.
+It can help us visualize the future, model a range of potential outcomes, and help you decide how to respond to each one.

-The COVID-19 crisis has demonstrated that companies can’t place all their bets on one outcome.
-After the crisis passes, some things may go back to normal while others may not.
-You should ask yourself, “Will we return to business as usual?
-Or will we see fundamental changes in our business model, how we serve customers or gain market share?
-Will there be new opportunities that arise, and how do we best position ourselves in a post-COVID environment?”
+As this crisis evolves, some things are returning to normal, while many others aren’t.
+You should ask yourself, “Will we return to business as usual, or will we see fundamental changes in our business model, how we serve customers, or gain market share?
+Will there be new opportunities that arise, and how do we best position ourselves for a post-COVID environment?”

-Define scope, issues, and time horizon: Unlike the LRP, you’ll be focusing more on the next six to 12 months.
-One to two years out may still be relevant, depending on your industry, but your focus will definitely shift to more immediate needs.
+Unlike your long-range plan (LRP), scenario modeling focuses on the near term—the next six to 12 months.
+One to two years out might still be relevant, depending on your industry, but in a crisis where survival is paramount, you should focus on your immediate needs.

-Collect and analyze data: Scenario planning requires collecting quantitative and qualitative data to develop key assumptions.
+Collect both quantitative and qualitative data to support your key assumptions.
 Combine information from both internal and external sources.
-For example, there’s currently a lot of free data available from sources like Harvard Business Review about the macro-economics of past pandemics.
+For example, there’s a lot of free data available from sources like Harvard Business Review about the macro-economics of past pandemics.

-Develop scenarios: The number of scenarios you model will depend upon your organization’s data and patterns, but it’s important to identify which ones are most important to you.
-And, as noted above, keep the scenarios to a manageable number.
+Keep the scenarios to a manageable number—no more than 5.
+The number of scenarios you model will depend upon your organization’s data and patterns, but it’s important to identify which ones are most important to you.

-Apply scenarios: Test the chosen scenarios by identifying what the downstream impacts will be on sales, cash flow, capex, etc. Identify metrics and KPIs you want to monitor.
-Consider the thresholds that would require action for each metric that you choose to monitor.
-Ultimately, you are creating a company-wide plan.
-It must be actionable and pushed-out to all parts of the enterprise.
+Test your scenarios by identifying what the downstream impacts will be on sales, cash flow, capex, etc. Identify metrics and KPIs you want to monitor.
+Consider the thresholds that would require action—for example, if cash on hand dips below X, we should look at loans and/or deferred payments.
+Ultimately, you’re creating a company-wide plan.
+It must be actionable, and accessible to all parts of the enterprise.

 In a crisis, it’s critical to focus on your balance sheet.
 Consider impacts such as funding the business, customer payment delays, and bank covenant ratios.
 You can also complement top-down scenario planning with bottom-up re-forecasts.
-For example, if you are not already doing it, collecting a bottoms-up short-term weekly forecast on uses and sources of cash can help you validate your more strategic top-down assumptions on liquidity.
-All of these capabilities are available in Oracle EPM Cloud.
+For example, you can collect a bottoms-up short-term weekly forecast on uses and sources of cash, to help you validate your top-down assumptions on liquidity.
+All of these capabilities are available in Oracle Cloud Fusion EPM.